 The Svalbard Global Seed Vault

-The Svalbard Global Seed Vault is a long-term seed storage facility holding back-ups of the world’s collections of crop diversity.
-It is located deep inside a mountain on a remote island in the Svalbard archipelago near the North Pole and is opened a few times a year for deposits from genebanks all over the world.
+The Svalbard Global Seed Vault is a long-term seed storage facility holding backups of the world’s collections of crop diversity.
+It is located deep inside a mountain on a remote island in the Svalbard archipelago near the North Pole, and is opened a few times a year for deposits.

-The Seed Vault is established and owned by Norway and operated as a partnership between the Norwegian Ministry of Agriculture and Food, the Nordic Genetic Resource Center (NordGen) and the Crop Trust.
+The Seed Vault was established and is owned by Norway and operates as a partnership between the Norwegian Ministry of Agriculture and Food, the Nordic Genetic Resource Center (NordGen) and the Crop Trust.

 genebanks sent seeds to the Seed Vault